bisqwit/tinyprintf/README.md

 * Padding/cutting widths are limited to 4294967294 characters
   * The minimum integer digits format modifier (such as %.10d) is limited to 22 digits (or 64 if SUPPORT_BINARY_FORMAT=true)
 * Behavior differs to GNU libc printf when a nul pointer is printed with `p` or `s` formats and max-width specifier is used
+* If positional parameters are enabled, there may be a maximum of 32767 parameters to printf.

 ## Unsupported syntax

 Note that any of the following traits may change in future releases.